2021 Women's Indoor Africa Cup

-The 2021 Women's Indoor African Cup was held in Durban, South Africa.
+The 2021 Women's Indoor Africa Cup was held in Durban, South Africa.
 It was originally scheduled from 25 to 27 September 2020, but was postponed due to the COVID-19 pandemic.
 On 30 December 2020 it was announced the tournament was rescheduled to be held from 15 to 18 April 2021.

 The competition featured three teams, with the winner securing a place in the 2022 Women's FIH Indoor Hockey World Cup.
 The defending champions Namibia won the title by defeating the hosts South Africa 2–0 in the final.